codylruff/SQLiteForExcel/README.md

 # Overview
 This project is a fork from the original and completed version!
 I just tried to simplify some things!

-* All the behaviour is encapsuled inside one class module called: 'sqlLite'
+All the behaviour is encapsuled inside one class module called: 'sqlLite'

+## List files:
+* code.base // a module containing 'howto' code
+* sqlLite.cls // class module wrapper of SQLite

 ## List of methods: